immunefi-team/Bounty_Boosts/ZeroLend/Report 29211.md

 Generate python representation of contracts
     $ wake init pytypes

-Go to wake `tests` folder and paste this code in tests/test_approval.py and run
+Go to wake `tests` folder and paste this code in tests/test_default.py and run
-    $ wake test tests/test_approval.py
+    $ wake test tests/test_default.py

-If you are interest I would be happy to provide more examples + complete protocol deployment and fuzz testing (yout tests are not good tbh)
+If you are interested I would be happy to teach Wake and provide complete complete protocol deployment with tests (and fuzz testing) contact telegram: @bem1c
 '''